yamunariver/JavaScript/destructuring.js.md

 console.log(name)

-## we can change name of the parameter
+## can change the name of the parameter

 const {name:fullname, city} = data;